bh-rat/asyncmcp/README.md

 - Server : Transport layer that listens to a queue for MCP requests and writes the responses to a topic
 - Client : Transport layer that writes requests to a topic and listens to a queue for responses

+### Transport layer : sqs

+- Server : Transport layer that listens to a queue for MCP requests and writes the responses to another queue
+- Client : Transport layer that writes requests to a queue and listens to another queue for responses

 ## Installation and Usage

 ```bash